 The way forward is clear: as we approach the U.N.
 Decade on Ecosystem Restoration from 2021-2030, the atmosphere of solidarity and optimism this year’s GLF conference cultivated can be carried forward through the release of the ‘gold standard’ for rights-based approaches, set to be publicly launched in the coming months.
 These guiding principles seek to encourage institutions at all levels to do better and set a race to the top to normalize the true ownership of rights holders over their land, territories and resources.

 Download GLF Bonn 2019 Outcome statement here

 Publisher: Global Landscapes Forum

-Keyword(s): ecosystems, environment, forest, GLF Bonn 2019, GLF Bonn 2019 rights, indigenous, indigenous peoples, indigenous rights, land rights, landscapes, tenure, youth
+Keyword(s): ecosystems, environment, GLF Bonn 2019, GLF Bonn 2019 rights, Indigenous peoples, Indigenous rights, land rights, tenure, youth